maveniverse/njord/publisher/sonatype-cp/README.md

 # Sonatype CP publisher

-This module implements 1 publishers for use with Sonatype provided Portal service.
+This module implements publisher for use with Sonatype provided Portal service.

 These publishers are **always available**.